 Effective communication is a crucial element of the experience guests receive.
 Poor communication and a hard-to-reach host can be frustrating if guests urgently need assistance.

 This is why it is important for you or your front desk staff to be available to answer any phone calls or messages from current and potential guests.
 This way, you can answer questions and assist with any issues efficiently.
+You can use unified communications systems that unite all channels and third-party software integrations within one unified platform to prevent miscommunications.
+This way, you can answer immediately on any communication channel your customers prefer.

 Then, to remind your guests you are always available to help, it’s a smart idea to send them a quick message or email halfway through their stay.
 This enables you to check in on them, without pestering them too much.